High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 \subsubsection{Pseudo-spectral acceleration versus hypocentral distance}

 We can use the GWM in this sense to directly compare the distributions it predicts with predicted distributions from the GMMs.
-To study, for instance, how peak amplitudes decay with distance, we compute 100 GWM synthetics for a vector of evenly spaced distances, every 0.8 km between 1 km to 180 km, and calculate the median and standard deviation of the peak amplitudes in each distance bin, for fixed magnitude, $V_{S30}$ values and faulting type (Figure \ref{fig:peak_amps_vs_distance}).
+To study, for instance, how peak amplitudes decay with distance, we compute 100 GWM synthetics for a vector of evenly spaced distances, every 1.9 km between 0.1 km to 200 km, and calculate the median and standard deviation of the peak amplitudes in each distance bin, for fixed magnitude, $V_{S30}$ value, hypocentral depth and azimuthal gap (Figure \ref{fig:peak_amps_vs_distance}).

-For pseudo-spectral acceleration at 0.1 and 1.0 second periods with 5\% damping, the resulting GWM predictions decay smoothly, similar to the GMM predictions.
+For pseudo-spectral acceleration at 0.1 and 1.0 second periods with 5\% damping, the resulting GWM predictions decay smoothly with distance, similar to the GMM predictions.
 This includes very short distances, where both GWM and GMMs are under-constrained by available data.
-For $T = 0.1$ s, both the GWM and the two GMMs underestimate the real data in the $V_{S30} = 550 - 650$ m/s bin and for magnitudes in the ranges of $M = 5.4 - 5.6$ (Figure \ref{fig:peak_amps_vs_distance}a) and $M = 5.9 - 6.1$ (Figure \ref{fig:peak_amps_vs_distance}c), although the real data mean remains within the standard deviation of the GWM predictions.
-For longer periods, such as $T = 1.0$ s (Figures \ref{fig:peak_amps_vs_distance}b and \ref{fig:peak_amps_vs_distance}d), the GWM generally performs better than the GMMs.
+Depending on the selected period and parameter bin, the GWM matches the test data either similarly well (Figure \ref{fig:peak_amps_vs_distance}a and \ref{fig:peak_amps_vs_distance}c) as the GMMs or better (Figure \ref{fig:peak_amps_vs_distance}b and \ref{fig:peak_amps_vs_distance}d).
 The GWM also matches the real data rather well in cases when the data diverge from the typical GMM decay, which is sometimes observed for distances greater than 100 km (supplementary Figures \ref{fig:SA_GMM_5.0_150}-\ref{fig:SA_GMM_7.0_600}).